sshniro/zap-docs/source/includes/api.md

 API Catalogue (In Progress)
 ==============

-Following will be replace by auto generated docs from Open API specs
+Following will be replaced by auto generated docs from Open API specs

 Scan API
 ------------